- Solicitors For Business

 Do I have a database that can be protected?

-The right arises automatically and is owned by the person who in effect takes responsibility for putting together the database.
+Database rights arise automatically and are owned by the person who takes effective responsibility for putting together the database.
 Anything created during the course of employment is likely to be owned by the employer.

 Licences may be given to others to use the database, but this does not usually mean the ownership will pass from the original owner.

 Database rights last for 15 years from the date of creation, but can be valid for much longer if the data is being continually reviewed and updated.

 A business’s confidential information is a vital asset, and the leaking of this data can damage the organisation’s competitive position and profitability.
 When this occurs, an intellectual property dispute may be launched.

 In a world where information can be distributed in an instant via digital communication and media, the risk of confidential data falling into the wrong hands has risen.
 Most businesses will invest time, money and resources to develop business-critical data, which should be protected fiercely from misuse, just as any business would take measures to protect its physical assets.

 Speak to the expert solicitors at JMW about any intellectual property litigation matter today.
 Call us on 0345 872 6666, or complete our online enquiry form and we will get back to you as soon as we can.